MSc Applied Neuropsychology

 Funding and scholarships

-For further information on potential sources of funding please check the University of Bristol website which includes an online funding search tool.
+For further information on potential sources of funding, please check our online funding search tool.
 For UK students undertaking postgraduate programmes, there is a scholarship award available from the Grundy Educational Trust.
+See also The Bristol Master's Scholarship.

 Further information on funding for prospective UK and international postgraduate students.